El-Ku/Vyper_Examples_With_TitanoBoa/README.md

 This is from the [solidity repo](https://github.com/El-Ku/FundMe-F23) I created when I was following Patrick's Foundry course.
 This contract allows users(funders) to fund a particular contract with native token.
 The accumulated tokens can be withdrawn by the owner of the contract anytime.
 There is a minimum amount of dollars worth of tokens one has to deposit funds successfully.

 I have almost fully converted the solidity codes available in that repo to vyper.

+### 3. Payment Splitter

+This lets anyone create a payment splitter contract via a factory contract.
+The user can pass on a set of addresses and shares of each of those addresses in the contract funds.
+The funds are added by the owner of the splitter contract at creation time.
+After a period of 7 days, the unwithdrawn funds can be withdrawn by the owner.
+If all the accounts did exercise their right to withdraw, the contract should have zero funds left.

+The factory contract takes a fixed fee in eth when a user creates a splitter contract.
+The owner of the factory can change the fee, but it becomes effective only after a minimum of 10 blocks.